 It was an honor and pleasure to be discussant for a panel on Margaret Mead and Jared Diamond: Past Publics, Current Engagements, organized by Alex Golub for the 2013 American Anthropological Association meetings.
 I had the opportunity to read and comment on papers by Alex Golub, Nancy Lutkehaus, Ira Bashkow, Maureen Anne Molloy, Jim Roscoe, and Paul Shankman.
-My comments from the conference are below–Golub is currently working to shape these wonderful papers for a journal special issue, so grateful for comments, feedback, suggestions!
+My comments from the conference are below, focusing on Jared Diamond and the future of public anthropology.

 Jared Diamond as Public Anthropology